Hugo Weaving

 Hugo Weaving with his wife and children

 Hugo's brother, Simon, is a producer; his sister, Anna-Jane, is a singer; his nieces, Samara and Morgan, are actresses.
-His son also followed in his father's footsteps, but took his mother's surname to avoid unnecessary associations.
+His son has also followed in his father's footsteps, but uses his mother's surname to avoid unwanted associations.

 Hugo Weaving Now

-The reason was a mundane mismatch of schedules: the actor had a six-month contract with the National Theater, and the shooting fell exactly during this period and took place in Berlin.
-Wachowski did not accommodate Weaving, so Agent Smith appeared in "The Matrix Resurrections" only in flashback scenes.
-Hugo admitted that he regretted Lana's decision, as he really wanted to work again with old friends on the same set, but nevertheless, he was looking forward to the premiere.
+The reason was a simple scheduling conflict: the actor had a six-month contract with the National Theater, and filming fell exactly during this period in Berlin.
+Wachowski wouldn't accommodate Weaving, so Agent Smith appeared in "The Matrix Resurrections" only in flashback scenes.
+Hugo admitted he regretted Lana's decision, as he really wanted to work with old friends again on the same set, but he was still looking forward to the premiere.

 Hugo Weaving and Bojana Novakovic